This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Natural Infant Skull Fracture Causes

-Instruments are overwhelmingly the leading cause of fractures to infant skulls.
-These are often considered negligent or malpractice, even if the doctor was trying to help.
+Instruments are overwhelmingly the leading cause of fractures in infant skulls.
+These are often considered negligent or malpractice, even if the doctor tried to help.
 On the other hand, the skull can fracture naturally, with or without the use of instruments.

 Delivery and birth are fraught with risks despite modern advances in obstetrics.
 The physical pressure that an infant is under during labor and delivery can be intense.

-If the head of the baby is caught on the mother’s pelvis or gets stuck in the birth canal, that natural pressure may cause a skull fracture, although it is not common.[3]
+If the head of the baby is caught in the mother’s pelvis or gets stuck in the birth canal, that natural pressure may cause a skull fracture.[3]

 Long and complicated labor is a common risk factor for an infant skull fracture.
 If labor is difficult, it is more likely that the doctor or other medical practitioners will use instruments.
 Using instruments automatically increases the risk that a baby will suffer a fracture.